 At the same time, the feedback of the membrane keyboard is great for the casual gamer in you.
 In fact, as per user reviews, it's comfortable to use it for long sessions.
 And the adjustable-height is the cherry on top.

 The primary feature of this keyboard is that the Windows key can be locked so that there are no annoying pop-ups mid-game.
 Apart from that, the LED lights can be very changed very conveniently.
 All you need to do is press on the Scroll Lock key, and that's about it.

-Overall, this is a good gaming keyboard for you if you are just venturing to the world of gaming.
+Overall, this is a good gaming keyboard for you if you are just venturing into the world of gaming.

 With a neat palm rest and an ergonomic design, the Night Hawk Nk101 gaming Keyboard is a bump up from the one above.
 This keyboard sports a brushed metallic look which adds to its looks.
 Plus, the braided cable raises the product durability.
 What's more, it comes with three lighting zones that add to the gaming experience.